ebuyakin/maichat/docs/dev-notes.md

-## current tasks, notes and comments. scope for the next release.
+## current tasks, notes and comments. scope for 1.2.5.

-Next release focus - accurate context assembly, performance optimization, debugging/tracking tools/infrastructure via localStorage.
+### V1.2.5 roadmap
+Accurate context assembly (focus on token usage counts for different scenarios - images, long context, assistant responses, thoughts), performance optimization, debugging/tracking tools/infrastructure via localStorage.
+Cleaning the code.
+Some refactoring to improve performance and maintainence.
+Specifically refactoring of the new message routine.

 ### Work approach, constraints:
 1. Adhere to the architectural principles of the app.
 Prior to any update make special in-depth analysis whether the suggested changes match / align with the existing architecture and do not violate separation of concerns, layered organization, code isolation, no-duplication, simplicity and transparency criteria.